 The 12th century fort was destroyed in the Turkish invasions of Vienna in 1529 and 1683.
 The Lichtenstein castle fort ruins was later completely rebuilt in the 19th century to its current state.

 The princely family of Lichtenstein originated from here.
-This is the same family running the princely state of Liechtenstein, a micro country located between Switzerland and Austria.
+This is the same family running the principality of Liechtenstein, a micro country located between Switzerland and Austria.

 Visitors can join a guided tour from March to October, through the renovated Lichtenstein fort and enjoy the priceless view of Vienna from 980 feet (ca. 299 m) above sea level.